cloudant-labs/slate/source/includes/offerings/_bluemix.md

 In summary,
 you must ensure that your application is able to handle a `429` response correctly.

+##### Maximum document size

+Data is stored within Cloudant as [JSON documents](documents.html).
+For documents in a Cloudant service on IBM Bluemix, the maximum size for a document is 1 MB.

 ##### Disk Space Included